MirtoSpatha/Polarity-Prediction-in-Movie-Reviews/README.md

 We used Supervised Machine Learning Methods because they obtain promising results in Classification problems and help the new engineers understand the basic principles of Machine Learning.

-This project was written in Python and in collaboration with Thiibaut Le Marre ( https://github.com/ThibautLM ).
+This project was written in Python and in collaboration with Thibaut Le Marre ( https://github.com/thibaut-lm ).